 Our experienced coordinators work across the greater Wellington region delivering Mountains to Sea education programmes – just add water!
 We create inspiring and hands-on experiences for students in their local environment and will support your classroom programme, manage equipment and all health and safety planning.

 The programmes lead to a greater connection to nature and a meaningful understanding of conservation issues; fostering kaitiakitanga and action for the environment.

-Schools can choose from three main programmes and also work with our support to initiate student-lead kaitiaki (conservation action) projects.
+Schools can choose from our three programmes and also work with our support to initiate student-lead kaitiaki projects.

 What to do if you would like to participate?

-Send a booking inquiry form to us and we will organise a time to come meet with the school or classroom teacher to discuss the programme and funding availability.
+Send a booking enquiry form to us and we will organise a time to come meet with the school or classroom teacher to discuss the programme and funding availability.